microsoft/Reporting-Services-LoadTest/Readme.md

 The load test will create a folder in the SSRS Server with the scenario name and will deploy the SSRS items that are required by the tests.
 Each scenario requires a folder with the SSRS items to deploy.
-In every folder a set of shared datasources will be created (defined in LoadTest\src\RSLoad\ContentManager\DataSources.xml)
+In every folder a set of shared datasources will be created (defined in Reporting-Services-LoadTest\src\RSLoad\ContentManager\DataSources.xml)

 ### Configuration Files
-* DataSources.xml : Define the datasources that will be created in the SSRS Server during the test initialization (Located on LoadTest\src\RSLoad\ContentManager\DataSources.xml)
+* DataSources.xml : Define the datasources that will be created in the SSRS Server during the test initialization (Located on Reporting-Services-LoadTest\src\RSLoad\ContentManager\DataSources.xml)
 * Paginated Reports Only
-  * ScaleReportsWeight.xml: Specifies how often a report will be used during the test execution (Located on LoadTest\src\RSLoad\ContentManager\Paginated\ScaleReportsWeight.xml)
+  * ScaleReportsWeight.xml: Specifies how often a report will be used during the test execution (Located on Reporting-Services-LoadTest\src\RSLoad\ContentManager\Paginated\ScaleReportsWeight.xml)
-  * BadCombinations.xml:  Specifies what combinatios of tests and reports shouldn't be used (Located on LoadTest\src\RSLoad\ContentManager\Paginated\BadCombinations.xml)
+  * BadCombinations.xml:  Specifies what combinatios of tests and reports shouldn't be used (Located on Reporting-Services-LoadTest\src\RSLoad\ContentManager\Paginated\BadCombinations.xml)